deco-cx/github-projects-mcp/README.md

 - **Intelligent Labeling**: Automatically categorize and label issues based on content
 - **Team Coordination**: Assign issues and manage workflows programmatically
 - **Status Tracking**: Monitor project health and issue states across repositories

+## 🎨 Available Views

+After installing the app, you'll have access to these views in your deco workspace:

+1. **📊 Projects Browser** - Browse GitHub Projects V2 from any organization
+2. **🐛 Issues Browser** - Explore issues with full details, comments, and labels
+3. **📌 Tracking Manager** - Configure which repos and projects to monitor
+4. **🔧 Tools Inspector** - Explore all 25+ available MCP tools

 ## 📝 Development History